- Last updated:

 MEXICO - Exercise a high degree of caution

 There is no nationwide advisory in effect for Mexico.
-However, you should exercise a high degree of caution violence, especially in those parts of the country experiencing a deteriorating security situation.
-Most major tourist areas have not been affected by the extreme levels of violence in the northern region.
+However, you should exercise a high degree of caution due to violence, especially in those parts of the country experiencing a deteriorating security situation.
+High levels of criminal activity, as well as demonstrations, protests and occasional illegal roadblocks, remain a concern throughout the country.

 The Yucatan Peninsula, which includes the tourist destinations of Cancun, Cozumel, Riviera Maya, Merida and Progreso, has not been significantly affected by violence or insecurity.

-Due to high levels of organized crime in rural areas, including on major highways, you should exercise extreme caution in the states of Baja California (North), Morelos, Nayarit, Jalisco, San Luis Potosi, Veracruz, and Zacatecas.
+Due to high levels of organized crime in rural areas, including on major highways, you should exercise extreme caution in the states of Baja California (North), Morelos, Nayarit, San Luis Potosi, Veracruz, and Zacatecas.
+Popular tourist areas, such as South Nayarit (from Nuevo Vallarta to La Peñita de Jaltemba), and the cities of Tepoztlan, Guadalajara, San Luis Potosi, Xalapa, Veracruz, and Zacatecas remain relatively safe.

 Regional Advisory for the Northern states